Matchmaking: In Asia

 In Singapore, the Social Development Unit (SDU), run by the city-state's government, offers a combination of professional counsel and dating system technology, like many commercial dating services.
 Thus the role of the matchmaker has become institutionalized, as a bureaucrat, and every citizen in Singapore has access to some subset of the matchmaking services that were once reserved for royalty or upper classes.

+As of July 2023, there were 50 Iranian dating agencies according to Ministry of Islamic Culture and Guidance.

 Other uses

+Business

-The concept of matchmaking is also used in the business world and is known as B2B Matchmaking, Investor Matchmaking, Business Speed Dating, or Brokerage Events.
-In contradiction to social networking solutions, real meetings between business people are in focus.
-Trade fair organisations e.g. find this concept an added value for their exhibitors because it gives them the opportunity of advanced planned meetings.
-Following the inspiration of dating sites, some online B2B networking platforms developed advanced business matching solutions enabling relevant business partners' identification.
+The concept of matchmaking is also used in the business world, as the analogous goal of pairing compatible partners is used.
+It may be called business to business (B2B) matchmaking, investor matchmaking, business speed dating, or brokerage events.
+In contradiction to social networking approaches, in-person meetings between business people are used.
+Trade fair organizations find this concept an added value for their exhibitors because it gives them the opportunity of advanced planned meetings.
+Following the inspiration of dating sites, some online B2B networking platforms developed business matching approaches people to identify potential business partners.

+Sports and recreation

+Some sports leagues have matchmaking services to help players of sports find compatible playing partners.